MyStrangeMind

 EraPeriodKey Developments

 The Drone Revolution2025–2030Ukraine produces 8M+ FPV drones/year.
-AI terminal guidance makes jamming obsolete.
+AI terminal guidance defeats jamming.
 Operation Epic Fury deploys LUCAS and Maven AI targeting.
 China deploys robotic wolf packs.
+Houthi commerce-raiding rewrites maritime risk.

 The Cognitive Revolution2035–2040AI battle management becomes essential.
 War tempo exceeds human cognition.
 Flash war risk emerges.
 Neural interfaces enter military testing.
 The Singularity threshold approaches.

 The Robotic Majority2040–2050Autonomous systems outnumber soldiers.
 Exoskeletons fielded.
 VR command from thousands of miles away.
-Post-Singularity AI begins recursive self-improvement.
+Recursive self-improvement begins in narrow military domains.

-Swarm Era2050–2060Thousands of drones exhibit emergent tactics.
+Swarm and Invisible War2050–2065Thousands of drones exhibit emergent tactics.
 Nanotechnology enables microscopic warfare.
 Bio-cyber weapons converge.
 Orbital data centers drive continuous innovation.

 Orbital Warfare2060–2070Space fully militarized.
-Satellite constellations become primary targets.
-Space-based weapons platforms.
+Orbital compute is the most strategically important asset on Earth.
 AI-designed weapons beyond human comprehension.

 Post-Soldier Era2070–2090Human combat soldiers extinct in advanced militaries.
 Machine-vs-machine warfare.
 Deterrence calculus fundamentally altered.